Rollo May: Guilt

 Feist and Feist (2008) outline May's three forms of ontological guilt.
 Each form relates to one of the three modes of being, which are Umwelt, Mitwelt and Eigenwelt.
-Umwelt's form of guilt comes from a lack of awareness of one's existence in the world, which May believed to take place when the world becomes more technologically advanced, and people are less concerned about nature and become removed from nature.
+Umwelt's form of guilt comes from a lack of awareness of one's existence in the world, which May presumed to take place when the world becomes more technologically advanced, and people are less concerned about nature and become removed from nature.

 Mitwelt's form of guilt comes from failure to see things from other's point of view.
 Because we cannot understand the need of others accurately, we feel inadequate in our relations with them.

-Eigenwelt's form of guilt is connected with the denial of our own potentialities or failure to fulfil them.
+Eigenwelt's form of guilt is connected with the denial of our own potentialities or failure to fulfill them.
 This guilt is based in our relationship with the self.
-This form of guilt is universal because no one can completely fulfil their potentialities.
+This form of guilt is universal because no one can completely fulfill their potentialities.

 Criticism of modern psychotherapy

-May believed that psychotherapists towards the end of the 20th century had fractured away from the Jungian, Freudian and other influencing psychoanalytic thought and started creating their own 'gimmicks' causing a crisis within the world of psychotherapy.
+May thought that psychotherapists towards the end of the 20th century had fractured away from the Jungian, Freudian and other influencing psychoanalytic thought and started creating their own 'gimmicks' causing a crisis within the world of psychotherapy.
 These gimmicks were said to put too much stock into the self where the real focus needed to be looking at 'man in the world'.
 To accomplish this, May pushed for the use of existential therapy over individually created techniques for psychotherapy.

-May believed that modern psychotherapy in the late 20th century was branching away from its original founders: Freud, Jung, Rank, and Adler.
-May believed that modern psychotherapy isolated and ‘cured’ specific patient symptoms, called gimmicks.
+May thought that modern psychotherapy in the late 20th century was branching away from its original founders: Freud, Jung, Rank, and Adler.
+May thought that modern psychotherapy isolated and ‘cured’ specific patient symptoms, called gimmicks.
 Typically, gimmicks are minor problems, not deep psychological issues, that emphasize the self.
 Ultimately, treating gimmicks puts the patient at a disadvantage by giving them a short-lasting fix, while distracting patients from their real problems.
 May also speculated that therapists become bored after two to three years of treating gimmicks which lead them to create more gimmicks.
-Dramatically, May believed that gimmicks were designed to destroy modern society.
+Dramatically, May asserted that gimmicks were designed to destroy modern society.
 In fact, May postulated that the work of many great philosophers is no longer relevant because they focused on gimmicks.

 Thus, May postulated that existential psychotherapy was the future of therapy.
 Existential psychotherapy aligned with the ideas of Freud, Jung, Rank, and Adler, who sought to bring the unconscious to the conscious.
 The conscious developed between age one and two, with the unconscious lying at the outer reaches of the conscious.
 Thus, existential psychotherapy helped patients to hone their mental capacities, allowing them to internalize their experiences; typically, in a more sensitive and intellectual manner.
 Existential psychotherapy also emphasized natural concepts like death, love, fear which relates to how individuals can fit into the world around them.